Nortel Meridian: Physical description

 Digital line cards are housed in the Intelligent Peripheral Equipment (IPE) Modules.
 Up to 16 cards are supported.

 The digital line card circuitry is mounted on a 31.75 cm by 25.40 cm (12.5 in by 10 in) double-sided printed circuit board.
 The card connects to the backplane through a 160-pin edge connector.
 The faceplate of the digital line card is equipped with a red LED that lights when the card is disabled.

 When the card is installed, the LED remains lit for two to five seconds as a self-test runs.
 If the self-test completes successfully, the LED flashes three times and remains lit until the card is configured and enabled in software, then the LED goes out.
 If the LED continually flashes or remains weakly lit, there is a fault detected in the card.

 Functional description

 The digital line card is equipped with 16 identical digital line interfaces.
-Each interface provides a multiplexed voice, data, and signaling path to and from a digital terminal (telephone) over a 2-wire full duplex 512 kHz Time-division_multiplexing digital link.
+Each interface provides a multiplexed voice, data, and signaling path to and from a digital terminal (telephone) over a 2-wire full duplex 512kHz time-division multiplexing digital link.
 Each digital telephone and associated data terminal is assigned a separate Terminal Number (TN) in the system database, giving a total of 32 addressable units per card.